AlertRED/AlertRED/README.md

 # Andrukhov Aleksandr
 My name is Alexander, I am a Python web application developer mainly.
 I am also in love with science and learning.
 I have a bachelor's degree from the Don State Technical University and a master's degree from the Harbin Institute of Technology.
-Also I want to get my PhD in China in the future, preferably 🧐
+Also I want to get my PhD in China in the future, preferably.

 ## Skills
 | Frameworks | Technologies | Others |